stephenjude/filament-feature-flags/README.md

 # Filament Feature Flags

-Simple feature flags and segments with Filament Admin Panel and Laravel Pennant.
+Filament implementation of feature management and segmentation with Laravel Pennant.

 - Apply features for a **segment** of users.
 Example by country or currency.
 - Apply features for **individual** users.
 Example by email or ID.